-In Sub-Saharan Africa, maize is principally grown under a rain fed system and unfortunately in recent years, the region has been plagued by both recurrent and severe droughts (Jones and Thornton, 2003).
+In sub-Saharan Africa, maize is principally grown under a rain fed system, and unfortunately in recent years, the region has been plagued by both recurrent and severe droughts (Jones and Thornton, 2003).
 As a mitigation and adaptation measure for climate change, conservation agriculture involving surface residue cover has been widely promoted (Fowler and Rockstrom, 2001).
-However, this strategy, of which the main aim is the managment of soil nutrients and moisture, is to a great extent insensitive to mycotoxin management as it increases the fungal spore load (see previous section).
-In this context, alternative water harvesting and management techniques such as tied-ridging (Motsi et al., 2004), residue incorporation into the soil (Baggs et al., 2000; Witt et al., 2000; Bakht et al., 2009) and the use of live mulch (Sharma et al., 2010), would reduce aflatoxin risk in addition to their role in improving crop yield and quality.
+However, this strategy, of which the main aim is the management of soil nutrients and moisture, is to a great extent insensitive to mycotoxin management as it increases the fungal spore load (see Section 3.2).
+In this context, alternative water harvesting and management techniques such as tied-ridging (Motsi et al., 2004), residue incorporation into the soil (Baggs et al., 2000; Witt et al., 2000; Bakht et al., 2009) and the use of live mulch (Sharma et al., 2010) would reduce aflatoxin risk in addition to their role in improving crop yield and quality.
 Soils with high organic matter have a greater moisture-holding capacity than those with a lower content and consequently reduce the risk of moisture stress and susceptibility to aflatoxin contamination.
-Equally important is the maintainence of optimal plant density.
+Equally important is the maintenance of optimal plant density.
 The wide spacing of maize plants may exacerbate moisture loss through evaporation during drought stress periods.
 On the other hand, dense planting leads to competition for nutrient and moisture and results in compromised plant vigour (making plants prone to pest and disease attack, lodging and mycotoxin risk) (Zhang, et al., 2014).
 Similarly, high crop densities and excessive weed growth may deplete available soil moisture.

-23.3.6 Adequate soil nutrient supply
+3.6 Adequate soil nutrient supply